How to Handle Harassment at Work

 Harassment in the workplace can also consist of other actions regarding religion, race, age, gender, or skin color, for example.
 Actions involving these subject matter areas qualify as harassment if they interfere with an employee's success or create a hostile work environment.

-Non-sexual harassment can include offensive language regarding a person's physical or mental disabilities or differences as well.
+Non-sexual harassment can include offensive language regarding a person's physical or mental disabilities or differences.
 Pointing out or continually alluding that someone's too fat, too old, or too stupid can be deemed as harassment.
 Creating a hostile work environment is considered harassment.

 If you feel like you've been a victim of workplace harassment, you can file a claim with the Equal Employment Opportunity Commission (EEOC).
 Before you file the claim, educate yourself to ensure that the incident actually counts as harassment.

-For various reasons, people make many false claims of harassment and you must know the facts and correct steps needed to file a claim.
-This helps legitimate cases proceed and find an appropriate resolution that you're comfortable with.
+For various reasons, people make many false claims of harassment.
+Therefore, you must know the facts and correct steps needed to file a claim.
+This helps legitimate cases proceed and find an appropriate satisfactory resolution.

 Did you know that an interviewer cannot legally ask you certain questions when you're applying for a job?
 Questions about race, gender, religion, and other personal aspects of your life are prohibited by both state and federal laws.

 To protect yourself from potential harassing questions, you need to understand these illegal or inappropriate inquiries while searching for a job.
-Certain questions may not only be against the law but can be a key sign that the company does not make a good fit for you.
+Certain questions may not only be against the law but can be a key sign that the company is not a good fit for you.

 Even if you're being harassed, it's important to resign as professionally as you can from your job.
 Plan your resignation carefully because it could have legal consequences if you file a harassment claim.